richytong/presidium-websocket/README.md

   * `key` - private key(s) in PEM format.
 Encrypted keys will be decrypted using the `passphrase` option.
 Multiple keys using different algorithms can be provided as an array of unencrypted key strings or buffers, or an array of objects in the form `{ pem: string|Buffer, passphrase: string }`.
   * `cert` - cert chain(s) in PEM format.
 One cert chain should be provided per private key.
   * `passphrase` - used to decrypt the private key(s).
-  * `perMessageDeflate` - if `true`, turns on compression for all WebSocket connections.
-Messages are compressed using [zlib](https://nodejs.org/api/zlib.html) defaults.
+  * `supportPerMessageDeflate` - if `true`, indicates to WebSocket clients that the server supports [compression extensions for WebSocket](https://datatracker.ietf.org/doc/html/rfc7692#section-7).
+If an incoming WebSocket connection has requested compression extensions via the `Sec-WebSocket-Extensions: permessage-deflate` header, all messages exchanged in the WebSocket connection will be compressed using [zlib](https://nodejs.org/api/zlib.html) default options.
+Defaults to `false`.
   * `maxMessageLength` - the maximum length in bytes of sent messages.
 If a message is longer than `maxMessageLength`, it is split into fragmented messages that are reassembled by the receiver.
   * `socketBufferLength` - length in bytes of the internal buffer of the underlying [socket](https://nodejs.org/api/net.html#class-netsocket) for all connections to the server.